PDrifting/CBookDraft/book.markdown

 Example 2:

-This is a basic program with output showing how to declare variables, structures, unions, an introduction to pointers, getting the address of things, and declaring function main.
+This is a basic program with output showing how to declare variables, structures, unions, an introduction to pointers, locating the address of things, and declaring function main.

 Basic program with output, showing how we can use pointers to map different data types, output showing that when we update the pointer the thing we point to also updates, and a method for determining what Endianness your current hardware is using, and layout for function main.